 Clinton is a somewhat small city located in the state of Tennessee.
 With a population of 10,028 people and five constituent neighborhoods, Clinton is the 63rd largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clinton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Clinton is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Clinton who work in office and administrative support (18.45%), management occupations (12.26%), and sales jobs (9.63%).
+Unlike some cities, Clinton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clinton are a mix of both white- and blue-collar jobs.
+Overall, Clinton is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Clinton who work in office and administrative support (12.23%), management occupations (10.10%), and sales jobs (9.10%).

 Being a small city, Clinton does not have a public transit system used by locals to get to and from work.

 The people who call Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clinton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clinton include English, Irish, Scots-Irish, and Greek.
+Important ancestries of people in Clinton include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Clinton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Italian.